bergmanlab/ngs_te_mapper2/README.md

 conda init # this step requires you to close and open a new terminal before it take effect conda update conda # update conda
 ```
+For more on Conda: see the [Conda User Guide](https://docs.conda.io/projects/conda/en/latest/index.html).
 ### Install using conda (recommended)
-We recommend installing ngs_te_mapper2 using conda.
-All software dependencies should automatically be installed when you install ngs_te_mapper2 via conda.
+The easiest way to install ngs_te_mapper2 is using conda.
+All software dependencies should automatically be installed during the ngs_te_mapper2 installation.
 ```
 # We recommended installing ngs_te_mapper2 in a new conda environment
 conda create -n ngs_te_mapper2 --channel bioconda ngs_te_mapper2